Health & Wellness – A look at Rosacea

 Two months later Mary came to see me and her skin looked 90% better.
 She has continued with her diet, a gentler skincare routine and with her relaxation therapy.
 Mary felt more confident and was certainly more relaxed.

 My name is Jan Curson and I have been a dermal therapist for 30 years.
-During this time I have been a beauty therapist teacher, have owned 3 salons, managed 2 beauty salons in Australia and have a wealth of knowledge and qualifications.
+During this time I have been a beauty therapist teacher, I have owned 3 salons, managed 2 beauty salons NZ and Australia and have a wealth of knowledge and qualifications.
 I have been trained by doctors and top cosmetic companies.
 I have recently returned from New Zealand having lived there for 9 years.

 Whilst in New Zealand I treated many skin conditions and rosacea being the most common.
 I studied The Advanced Diploma of Nutritional Medicine in Australia whilst living in New Zealand as I felt I needed to learn more about inner health and the affect on the skin and body.